LukeZGD/DDLC-LOVE/README.md

 **Some note/s:**
 - DDLC-LOVE will not run on PSP 1000 systems.
 It does not have enough memory for it.
+- The 3DS version of this port, DDLC-3DS, will be found in the master branch of this repo.
+I won't continue development for it anymore, so ddlclove is now the default branch.

 **Locations of save files:**